Executive Summary

 - Consider adaptogenic supplements for stress reduction.

-- Avoid NSAID medicines, unless absolutely necessary or recommended by a doctor.
+- Avoid NSAID medicines, unless necessary or recommended by a doctor.

 - Stop smoking and reduce alcohol consumption if you have stress.
 They form a lethal combination.